DCMLab/standards/docs/source/workflow/workflow.rst

   Where applicable, every warning comes with a measure count ``MC`` and/or a measure number ``MN``.
 MC corresponds to the bar number that MuseScore displays in the status bar on the bottom left (not always identical to the measure number (MN) in the score).
 The warning's message is hopefully expressive enough for you to know what to do.
-If not or you're unsure, you may look it up in thea label's offset from the barline, ``mc_onset``, measured in fractions of a whole note, and the incorrect label.
-From here on, simply correct the labels, commit and push again, and the check should pass this time.
+If not or you're unsure, you may look it up in the :ref:`section on warnings <warnings>` below.
+After doing the necessary steps, commit and push again, and the test should pass this time.

 Once all your labels are syntactically correct, create a Pull Request.
   There are (at least) three different ways for creating a Pull Request (i.e. a request for merging your annotations